Clivern/Beetle/README.md

 $ go run beetle.go serve -c /custom/path/config.prod.yml
 ```

+## Beetle Terraform Provider

+You can find the terraform provider here https://github.com/Clivern/terraform-provider-beetle.
+It preferred to use it in order to interact with beetle API server or the [SDK](https://github.com/Clivern/Beetle/tree/master/sdk).

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, Beetle is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.